Main Salmon

 Mile 17.0 – Blackadar Camp:

 River Right.
 This camp is located on a high bench in a Ponderosa grove.
 It is named after Dr. Walt Blackadar of Salmon who was well known for making a solo trip in Alaska down the Alsek River in 1971.
 The trip was featured in a Sports Illustrated article.
 Blackadar died while kayaking the South Fork of the Payette in 1978.
+This is a reservable camp.

 Mile 17.2 – Motor Camp:

 River Left.
 A low water camp just above a right hand bend in the river.
 Keep your eye out for the engine in the center of the camp.
+This is a reservable camp.

 Mile 17.9 – Big Squaw Camp:

 River Right.
 Low water camp about 1/4 mile downstream from the creek and around the bend in the river.
+This is a reservable camp.

 Mile 20.4 – Start of Black Canyon: